bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: temp 1

 Description:
-`RSTBUF` restores buffer values from a file fspec written using `SAVBUF` and applies them to processing buffer buf.
+`RSTBUF` restores buffer values from a file fspec written using `SAVBUF` and applies them to a [processing buffer](syntax#buffers).
 If no fspec is provided RNMR will prompt for it with temp as a default.
-If no bufer is specified RNMR will not prompt for it and will apply the loaded values to processing buffer 1 (the visible process buffer).
+If no buffer is specified RNMR will not prompt for it and will apply the loaded values to the visible processing buffer.
 ## RSTGBL
 Restore global arguments from file